ehubbell/vite-plugin-size/README.md

 # Overview

-A simple vite plugin that will rollup your bundle and log it's uncompressed and gzip size on every build.
+A simple vite plugin that will log your build's size (compressed & uncompressed) on every build.

 ## Prerequisites